arpitbbhayani/articles/blogs/process-of-replication.md

 In the [Master-Replica setup](https://arpitbhayani.me/blogs/master-replica-replication), Replica is a node that follows the Master.
 The updates happening on the Master are communicated to the Replica through the process called Replication.
 The Master publishes the updates on the Replication Log, which are then pulled by the Replica and applied on its own copy of data.

-The Replica nodes are read-only in the Master-Replica setup, making this architecture pattern very suitable to scale reads and improve availability.
+The Replica nodes are read-only in the Master-Replica setup, making this architecture pattern suitable for scale reads and improving availability.
 The most typical steps taken when a new Replica is set up are

 1. Take a point-in-time **snapshot** of the Master data.
 2.  **Spin up** a Replica node with this snapshot.
 3.  **Start** the process on the Replica and configure it to follow the Master.
 4. The process of **Replication** begins, and the Replica eventually **catches up**.

-Now that we have talked about the general process of setting up a new Replica let's dissect the steps and answer really quirky questions about it.
+Now that we have talked about the general process of setting up a new Replica, let's dissect the steps and answer really quirky questions about it.

 ## Replica keeping track of Replication